Frequently Asked Questions

 There is no formal application deadline.
 Applications are accepted on a rolling basis throughout the year.
 For more details about the Certificate Program, including program requirements, please click here.

 22. How long does it take to process and review applications?

-Applicants will receive a letter in the mail with the admission status approximately two-three weeks after submission of a completed application.
+Applicants will receive an email with the admission status approximately two-three weeks after submission of a completed application.
 Please note that we will only review applications that include all of the required supporting materials.

 23. How long does it take to complete the Certificate Program?

 The program is designed to be completed within eighteen months, but can be completed in a longer or shorter period.

 24. I have completed courses in the past with GAI and I have now decided to apply to the Certificate Program.
 Will I be able to apply these courses towards the academic course requirements of the certificate program?